Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 \subsection{Utility-based Perturbed Search}

 Searching in the weight space or the feature space help find better weights and features.
 We devise a novel learning rule based on utility-informed search.
 Specifically, we protect useful weights or features and perturb less useful ones.
-We show here the rule of Utility-based Perturbed Search (UPS) to update weights.
+We show the rule of Utility-based Perturbed Search (UPS) to update the weights.
 We emphasize here that utility-based perturbed search does not move in the same direction as the gradient; hence, it is not a gradient-descent update.
 The update rule of UPS is defined as follows:

-where $\xi$ is a noise sample, $\alpha$ is the step size, and $\Bar{U}_{l,i,j}$ is a scaled utility with a minimum of $0$ and a maximum of $1$ (e.g., by using Sigmoid).
+where $\xi$ is a noise sample, $\alpha$ is the step size, and $\Bar{U}_{l,i,j}$ is a scaled utility with a minimum of $0$ and a maximum of $1$.
 Such scaling helps protect useful weights and perturb less useful ones.
 For example, a weight with $\Bar{U}_{l,i,j}=1$ is not perturbed, whereas a weight with $\Bar{U}_{l,i,j}=0$ is perturbed by the whole noise sample.
+The noise type and amount play an important role in search.
+Moreover, search difficulty is a function of the search space size, meaning that we can expect searching in the feature space is easier than in the weight space.
+We can retrieve the weight-wise and feature-wise UPS algorithms by dropping the gradient information from the update equation in Algorithm \ref{alg:upgd-weight-global} and Algorithm \ref{alg:upgd-feature-global}.
+UPS learning rule resembles an evolutionary process on the weights or the features where each time step resembles a new population of weights or features, and the scaled utility resembles the fitness function that either keeps the useful (fittest) weights or features or perturbs the less useful ones.